They say that you can’t understand someone until you’ve walked a mile in their shoes…

 Yes, of course they’d planted their crop that season- a crop that feeds them both nutritiously and monetarily.
 But the drought has come and their land has failed them.
-It is difficult to comprehend how the actions of the world’s richest 10% are responsible for over 50% of the worlds carbon emissions…and responsible then for the changing and increasingly aggressive climate consequences in the global south.
+It is difficult to comprehend how the actions of the world’s richest 10% are responsible for over 50% of the worlds carbon emissions.
+And in turn, they responsible then for the changing and increasingly aggressive climate consequences in the global south.

 There’s little time to dwell on the unfairness of it.
 The failed crop has resulted in civil unrest and conflict in the region.

 The students become the refugees